cerisara/slowLLM/README.md

 - cd code; python slowLLM.py
     - by default, this code makes a forward pass on every sentence in "sentences.txt", but there are a few other scripts, e.g., to evalute Bloomz on the BoolQ dataset.

 ## Limitations

-- **This version does not really support real text generation**, which is too slow with autoregressive models;
-may be in the future with text diffusion models, but not now.
+- The script code/slowBloom_generate.py enables to perform text generation, but very slowly, so I do not recomment to use this approach for serious text generation.
-- So it is limited for now to compute likelihood and generate 1, 2 or a few tokens maximum, such as for answering yes/no questions: many tasks can be framed as yes/no questions, but this may require some creative thinking.
+- It is better to use it to compute likelihood and generate 1, 2 or a few tokens maximum, such as for answering yes/no questions: many tasks can be framed as yes/no questions, but this may require some creative thinking.
 - Pipeline parallelism is limited to about 50 input sentences maximum, if you want to stay within 16GB of RAM

 ## Detailed speed and requirements

-- RAM: 16GB
+- RAM: 16GB or 25GB for training

 The speed you may get greatly depends on your hardware.
 For instance, on a very very slow network drive, I got: